cantaloupe-project/cantaloupe/README.md

 GraphicsMagick can read/write JPEG2000 using JasPer, and ImageMagick using OpenJPEG.
 Both of these are extremely slow.

-See the JaiProcessor section for other notes on this format.
+See the JaiProcessor section for notes on the mediaLib accelerator.

 ## TIFF

 GraphicsMagickProcessor and ImageMagickProcessor can both handle TIFF if the necessary delegate or plugin is installed.
 (See the landing page, at `/iiif`.)

+Java2dProcessor is known to have issues with certain TIFFs; investigation pending.

 # Custom Development